top of page

 • "Make your bed and tidy your room or...."

-Where was an explanation of benefits in having a clean environment to play and sleep in, or how lovely it is to walk into that nice space you've made for yourself?
+Where was an explanation of benefits in playing and sleeping in that nice space you've made for yourself?
+No, instead you were made to fear a consequence.

 • "Do your homework or....."